Rack with different pants size and color.

 Now that you know how pants sizes are determined in the US, we’ll show you how to take your own measurements so that you know which size to get.
 Before we do that, we’ll explain another common way of representing pants sizes that you could potentially come across.

-W/L Sizes Meaning
+W/L Men Pants Sizes Meaning

-The sizes shown are always in inches.
+In the US, the sizes shown are always in inches.
 So, from our pants size example, a person with a waist width of 36 inches and a leg length of 31 inches would find our sample pants to be a perfect match for them.
+If you need to convert inches to centimeters, just multiply the number by 2.54.
+For example, if you have 36x31-sized pants, you’d get 92x79 dimensions in centimeters.
+Oh, and when measuring pants sizes – always round up.

 Men's pants with measuring tape.